GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-113/index.md

 ## Override network response headers {: #network }

 You can now override response headers in the **Network** panel.
-Previously, you needed access to the actual web server to experiment with HTTP response headers.
+Previously, you needed access to the web server to experiment with HTTP response headers.

 With response header overrides, you can locally prototype fixes for various headers, including but not limited to: